paulsuh/pytest-scenario-files/README.md

 ## License

-Distributed under the terms of the `MIT` license, `pytest-parameterize-from-files` is free and open source software.
+Distributed under the terms of the `MIT` license, `pytest-scenario-files` is free and open source software.

 ## Colophon